flutter-news-app-full-source-code/data-mongodb/README.md

 - Automatically handles the mapping between your models' `String id` and MongoDB's `ObjectId _id`.
 - Supports both user-scoped and global data operations.
 - Throws standard exceptions from `package:ht_shared` for consistent error handling.
+- Implements `count` for efficient document counting.
+- Implements `aggregate` to execute powerful, server-side aggregation pipelines, automatically scoping to a `userId` when provided.

 ## Usage